This is part 2 of the annual integrity test

-Please read each described situation carefully and judge to what extend you find the behavior appropriate.
+Please read each described situation carefully and judge to what extend you find the behaviour appropriate.

-- Bill has taken a taxi from the airport to the hotel.
+Bill has taken a taxi from the airport to the hotel.
 The taxi driver drives as if he is in a pursuit.
 While he is driving he is calling a colleague to ask directions to the hotel (in a language Bill does not understand).
 Bill feels a bit unsafe and he hopes the hotel is nearby.
+He does not ask the driver to slow down.
 (Please judge Bill’s behavior, not the taxi drivers).

-- When Amanda wants to make a point, and that is very often, she tends to touch you to emphasize her arguments.
+When Amanda wants to make a point, and that is very often, she tends to touch you to emphasise her arguments.
 She will touch your hand or your arm.
 If she is really serious, she will take your hand in her hands.

 Patrick has visited the Columbus office.
 Rodney, the Columbus office manager, has given patrick a good bottle of whiskey, to thank him for the support during the difficult last year.
 Patrick takes the bottle home.